 6. Wear appropriate footwear for walking in snow & slush:

 I have said it before and I will say it again; boots are always a good idea.
-When people think weddings they think high heels and wing tipped shoes, but those may not always be appropriate for the location you are getting married in.
-The Whistler valley gets a lot of snow, slush and ice in the winters and the tops of the mountains can frequently have ankle or even knee deep snow!
+When people think weddings they think high heels and wing tipped shoes.
+But those may not be appropriate for the location you are getting married in.
+The Whistler valley gets a lot of snow, slush and ice in the winters.
+The tops of the mountains can frequently have ankle, or even knee deep snow!
 Choosing appropriate footwear is going to be a key component in having a good time on your Whistler elopement day.
 While doing your outdoor elopement photography make sure to wear at least ankle high boots with good tread on the sole.
 Save your fancy shoes for indoor activities.

 7. Bring a cheeky hip flask full of your favourite liquor:

 We have talked a lot so far about how to keep yourself warm on the outside during your Whistler winter elopement.
 But what about keeping yourself warm on the inside?
-It is no secret that mountain culture and a good drink go hand in hand (who’s up for après?!).
-Dating as far back as the late 1600’s St. Bernards with whiskey barrels around their necks would seek out mountain travelers to assist in guiding them over a pass between France and Switzerland.
-The whiskey served as an aid for the travelers to ward off the cold, or so the legend goes.
+It is no secret that mountain culture and a good drink go hand in hand.
+Who’s up for après?!
+Dating as far back as the late 1600’s St. Bernards with whiskey barrels around their necks would seek out mountain travellers to assist in guiding them over mountain passes.
+The whiskey served as an aid for the travellers to ward off the cold, or so the legend goes.
 Who are we to discount a centuries old tradition?
 So go on, fill a cheeky flask with your favourite liquor and bring it along for your outdoor winter elopement.

 8. Schedule in a warm up time in between destinations:

-Depending on what additional activities you decide to do with your winter elopement day (believe me, the possibilities are endless!) you may want to schedule a slot in your timeline for an indoor warm up.
-If you are not sure how to do that I LOVE helping my couples design elopement day timelines that fits their personalities to a tee.
+Depending on what additional activities you decide to do with your winter elopement day (the possibilities are endless!) you may want to schedule a slot in your timeline for an indoor warm up.
+If you are not sure how to do that I LOVE helping my couples design elopement day timelines that fits their personalities.
 Get in touch and we can start creating the elopement timeline of your dreams together!